Women in Senior Leadership

 Vice Chair of Education & Faculty Development and Director of the Division of Cytopathology, Department of Pathology

-Ritu Nayar, MD, professor of Medical Education and Pathology, serves as the vice chair of education and faculty development in the Department of Pathology.
+Ritu Nayar, MD, professor of Medical Education and Pathology, serves as the vice chair of education and faculty development as well as the director of Cytopathology in the Department of Pathology.
 After earning her medical degree from Delhi University in India in 1989, she completed a residency and fellowship at George Washington University Hospital in 1995 and 1996 and another fellowship at University of Rochester in 1997.
 Nayar's work has been published in a great many books and journal articles.
 One of her largest contributions has been her co-editorship of the Bethesda system, which is used to report Pap smear results for women around the world.
 She holds board certifications for pathology and cytopathology and is also a member of the Executive Council of the International Academy of Cytology.
 Formerly, she served as the president of the American Society of Cytopathology in 2013.

 Celia L. O'Brien, PhD